Ozziekins/OS_labs/README.md

 # OS_labs
-The lab assignments for BS18-02
+The lab assignments of Ozioma Okonicha from BS18-02